pmcalabrese/versee/README.md

     versee

 now you are in versee session, here you can type commands.
 We will start to type ``` help ``` for show the list of availble commands.
-Now let's create a new file that will hold our credentials (we will refer to credentials as douple of username and passwords).
-Move to the folder you want to keep the file and type:
+Now let's create a new file called *personal_credentials* that will hold our personal username password for our social logins (we will refer to credentials as douple of username and passwords).
+Move to the folder you want to keep the file (let's say the home folder) and type:

     init personal_credentials